Products that cause skin damage

 3. Make a DIY potpourri: Mix your favorite fragrant flowers, spices and herbs and set out in bowls throughout your home.

 4. Diffuse essential oils: Invest in a quality diffuser and diffuse your favorite essential oil.
-Bonus points for oils that are natural mood boosters like lavender!
+Bonus points for oils that are natural mood boosters like lavender.

 You Can Get Healthy Skin Too

 As you can see, some simple changes around the house can make for a huge improvement.
 Anyone suffering from skin conditions like eczema, psoriasis, dermatitis, acne, and others should do their best to follow these steps.
+Even if you aren't dealing any obvious skin problems, removing chemicals and toxins from your daily life will help prevent premature aging, excessively dry or oily skin and can completely change your complexion.

 While we do everything we can to make the best skin care products in the world, they can only do so much if you are constantly aggravating the problem you are trying to solve.
 Remove the triggers from your life and you will be amazed at how much your skin can improve.